vanheeringen-lab/genomepy_manuscript/manuscript.md

 The key features of genomepy are 1) providing an overview of available assemblies with the `search` function,
 2) download and processing of a selected assembly, with the `install` function and 3) using assembly data through the Python API.

-The `search` function queries the databases of GENCODE, Ensembl, UCSC and NCBI (caching the metadata), for text, taxonomy identifiers or assembly accession identifiers.
+The `search` function queries the databases of NCBI, Ensembl, UCSC and GENCODE (caching the metadata), for text, taxonomy identifiers or assembly accession identifiers.
 The input type is automatically recognized and used to find assemblies that have the text in the genome names or various description fields, matches the taxonomy identifier or (partially) matches the assembly accession.
 The output of the `search` function is a table with rows of metadata for each assembly found.